Rodgrad/Laravel-Thumbnail-Image/README.md

       100
     );

-   ...to affect the image.
+   ...to affect the image.<br/>

-   -- $request->image is the resource
+   -- $request->image is the resource <br/>
-   -- "storage/thumbnails/"  is the path to destination folder, by default it is set to lead into the [ Public ] . "your path here".
+   -- "storage/thumbnails/"  is the path to destination folder, by default it is set to lead into the [ Public ] . "your path here".<br/>
-   -- 100 is the max size of the thumbnail
+   -- 100 is the max size of the thumbnail<br/>